 Drought tolerance is one of Liatris spicata ‘Kobold’s most desirable traits.
-The tuberous roots store water to sustain the plant during periods of drought.
+The corm-like roots store water to sustain the plant during periods of drought.
 However, during the first growing season Liatris spicata ‘Kobold’ should be watered regularly to help it become established.
 After this, it usually does nicely on whatever rainfall naturally occurs.
 Provided the soil is well draining, 'Kobold' will not mind getting the same weekly watering routine as other garden plants, but more than this can lead to corm rot.

 Temperature and Humidity

-‘Kobold’ is hardy in USDA zones 3 to 9, withstanding extreme minimum temperatures as low as -30 to -40 degrees Fahrenheit (or -34.4 to -40 degrees Celsius).
-However, as a herbaceous perennial, Liatris spicata ‘Kobold’ does require warm spring temperatures and hot summers to grow.
+‘Kobold’ is hardy in USDA zones 3 to 9, withstanding extreme minimum temperatures as low as minus 30 to minus 40 degrees Fahrenheit.
+However, Liatris spicata does require warm spring temperatures and hot summers to grow.
 Not just cold-hardy, ‘Kobold’ also tolerates heat and humidity well.

 Fertilizing Liatris spicata ‘Kobold’ is not necessary, especially if it's grown in healthy soil.
 If desired, fertilize lightly with an all-purpose fertilizer in the spring prior to new growth to give it a boost.
 Mixing compost into the soil each spring can also help to give the corms a good start.